igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 #### Move the implementation

-Since now all analytics is sent via this event, it is now possible to fully move from a analytics middleware to Effector's model:
+Since now all analytics is sent via this event, it is now possible to fully move from the analytics middleware to Effector's model:

 ```ts
 // src/shared/analytics/model.ts